AriFordsham/GHCWiki/status/ghc-8.0.1.md

 Below are the major highlights of 8.0.

+### In-flight, and likely to land in time

+- Visible type application

+- Support for reasoning about kind equalities, which gives promotion of GADTs to kinds, kind families, heterogeneous equality (kind-indexed GADTs), and `* :: *`.
+There is some discussion in [DependentHaskell/Phase1](dependent-haskell/phase1), but that's very low-level.
+I (Richard) have no good user-oriented write-up yet, but there shouldn't be much in the way of new syntax -- just fewer type errors. ([ Phab:D808](https://phabricator.haskell.org/D808))

+- An [Improved LLVM Backend](improved-llvm-backend) that ships with every major Tier 1 platform.

+- Fix [\#10845](https://gitlab.haskell.org//ghc/ghc/issues/10845) with [ Phab:1422](https://phabricator.haskell.org/1422) (Rework the Implicit CallStack solver to handle local lets)

 ### Landed in HEAD

 - Support for [implicit parameters providing callstacks/source locations](explicit-call-stack/implicit-locations), allowing you to have a light-weight means of getting a call-stack in a Haskell application. ([ Phab:D861](https://phabricator.haskell.org/D861))